 Back of Beyond Pidurangala

-One of the most unusual hotels I’ve stayed at!
+One of the most unusual hotels in Sri Lanka I’ve stayed at!
 What you need to book here is a private cottage — don’t take the word “cottage” literally, it’s really an elevated structure with a roof, but absolutely no walls to be seen — the ultimate way to unite with nature.
-They also have regular rooms, but the little huts are what this place is most famous for.
+They also have regular rooms, but the tree houses are what this place is most famous for.

 Falling asleep while hearing the noises of the jungle is definitely a once-in-a-lifetime experience.
 You could call it glamping, I guess?
 But it’s really not that luxurious, rather comfy and homely.
 This is a perfect base if you want to see Sigiriya Rock, climb Pidurangala and visit Minneraya National Park.